 - Prefer a mountaineering boot that offers a sock-like fit.

 - Prefer a mountaineering boot that keeps the boot shut even after traversing difficult terrains.

 Updates to Scarpa Mont Blanc Pro GTX

 - The Mont Blanc Pro GTX upper was changed to a 3mm suede and S-Tech Fabric from a 3mm suede Perwanger HS12 of its predecessor.
-The new combination retains the shape of the boot as it ages.

 - From an AG last, the updated version now uses the NAG last which was co-developed By Ueli Steck.
 It focuses the climbing power over the toe or the front of the boot for an accurate technical fit.

 - The Sock-Fit technology is also featured in the Mont Blanc Pro GTX.
 Three components, including the flex-point, tongue, and collar, are made of a one-piece Schoeller fabric.

 - The boot can evenly distribute pressure from the laces across the foot using the Ribs technology in the current version.
 It provides comfort by eliminating pressure points.

 - The Mont Blanc Pro GTX now has an integrated gaiter with double snap closure.

 - The mountaineering boot prevents slippage through the Vibram Total Traction.
 It integrates a technology that brings protection to the user.

 The Scarpa Mont Blanc Pro GTX is a boot for men and women.
 This boot has a standard lace-up closure enhanced with the Ribs technology, delivering a snug fit.
 The boot is manufactured using European sizing.